 It is bound to be compared with Battersea Power Station though.
 Let’s face it, that is unavoidable.

-Within is an austere theatre space which will either appeal or not depending on your theatrical preferences.
+Within is an austere theatre space that will either appeal or not depending on your theatrical preferences.
 The aim of the venue is to be more experimental than the National is used to presenting, and offer shorter runs to more plays.

-The theatre opens next month, and will be in situ until next February.
-After that it will be torn down and most of the materials recycled.
+The theatre opens next month and will be in situ until next February.
+After that, it will be torn down and most of the materials recycled.

 Personally, I quite like the building, with one caveat.

-The National Theatre complex has been criticized for having just one main entrance, and being a bit of a fortress on the remaining three sides.
+The National Theatre complex has been criticized for having just one main entrance and being a bit of a fortress on the remaining three sides.
 While the revamping work is designed to open up the building, here we have a temporary building that is as fortress-like on three sides as its concrete predecessor.

 A few more photos over here.